 It’s never too late to get your business and financial plans in order — or in some cases, even alter the direction they’re headed for in the new year.
 Chris Bibey at Business.com recommends reviewing your business plan and making any changes necessary to keep you from wasting time on what it isn’t working.
 For your financial plan, take a quick look back at the prior three quarters.
 Set your goals for the year ahead so you know where you’re heading.

-3. Begin organizing and structuring your marketing strategy for 2017.
+3. Begin organizing and structuring your marketing strategy for the new year.

-Marketing encompasses quite a few areas, so start considering how you’ll structure your strategy for SEO, social media, paid search, PR and other marketing opportunities as you plan for 2017.
+Marketing encompasses quite a few areas, so start considering how you’ll structure your strategy for SEO, social media, paid search, PR and other marketing opportunities as you plan for the new year.

 Instead of resolving to do everything quickly by a specific date, make your goals smart and attainable — things you can accomplish in a 12-month period.
 For short-term goals, ask yourself if there are ways to expand further within that set goal.
 Always look for opportunities to build upon short-term goals.